 An epic rollercoaster ride that provokes us to realise that life cannot be explained or thought out – it can only make sense through major areas of feeling that resist interpretation and display no underlying logic.
-Due out in November 2019, this is the first book from the Future Perfect Trilogy by Martin Stanton.
-Still Life and Time Out will follow over the next few years.
+This is the first book from the Future Perfect Trilogy by Martin Stanton.
+Still Life and Timeout will follow over the next few years.
 9781912691555

 Paperback, e-Book, Print & e-Book

 Lacanian Psychoanalysis, Psychoanalysis, Psychoanalytic Theory

 A literary masterpiece from world-renowned psychoanalyst and distinguished writer, Professor Martin Stanton that picks up the baton from R. D. Laing.
 Spanning a novel, travel-guide, documentary, self-help book, play, photo album, film script, and work of art, Making Sense is a cultural phenomenon – a long overdue wake-up call – railing at society’s idealisation and narcissism.
 Martin Stanton has created a guide for a postmodern world that is constructed through social media, and communicates principally through tweets, texts and selfies.